British legislators overwhelmingly reject 'right to die' law

 A Populus opinion poll this year found that 82 percent of Britons supported such a bill.

-"One Briton is already traveling abroad to die every fortnight while over 300 terminally ill people are taking their own lives at home, usually alone and in dangerous ways, every year," Wootton said.
+"One Briton is already travelling abroad to die every fortnight while over 300 terminally ill people are taking their own lives at home, usually alone and in dangerous ways, every year," Wootton said.

 "The Assisted Dying Bill would have put rigorous safeguards in place, not only to give dying people choice, but also to better protect them," she added.